Bekhzod96/private-events-ror-app/README.md

 **Members - Only**

 We built a site similar to a private Eventbrite which allows users to create events and then manage user signups.
 Users can create events and send invitations.
-Events take place at a specific date and location..
+Events take place at a specific date and location.

 >Using ruby on rails and bootstrap framework and classes we set up the web app in such a way that users can navigate comfortably for a signup, login logout, and create their events.